vinil91/duplicates/README.md

 ```

-The idea is to filter sorted array, when we traverse it left to right.
-The output array will composed of the rightmost entry of duplicate value in sorted input array.
+The idea is to filter sorted array, when we traverse it from left to right.
+The output array will be composed of the rightmost entry of duplicate value in sorted input array.
 If we will include not only the rightmost duplicate, value will appear in output array more than once.
 It's not our case.

 For the element of sorted array to be "the RIGHTMOST DUPLICATE", 3 conditions must to be met: